1-8192/bu_cs_655_assignment_5_allegranzi/README.md

 ## Summary

 The goal of this assignment is to read an existing open source project and identify 3 software design patterns we have studied in class.
-I chose the [Caffeine](https://github.com/ben-manes/caffeine) java in-memory cache repository as the subject for this assignment.
-Caffeine is a near optmial, in-memory cache modeled after Google's Guava java cache API.
+I chose the [Caffeine](https://github.com/ben-manes/caffeine) Java in-memory cache repository as the subject for this assignment.
+Caffeine is a near-optmial, in-memory cache modeled after Google's Guava java cache API.
 I have actually used Caffeine before at work for a Spring Boot service's caching layer, and was interested to take a closer look at the source code.